-My name is Victoria and I am a Berlin-based yoga teacher, with the world as my playground.
+My name is Victoria and I am a Berlin-based yoga and meditation teacher.
+I am also a Reiki Master.
 I am a writer.
 I am incredibly curious.
 About people.
 The body.
 Psychology.
 Mystical experiences.

 I am a feminist, a Sagittarius, a Pitta, a friend, sister, daughter and dog lover.

-I went to my first yoga class in 1995 or 1996.
-I explored different styles, teachers and studios in New York City, where I lived then.
-But it wasn’t until year 2000 when Go Yoga opened in Williamsburg, Brooklyn, that I got truly hooked.
+I went to my first yoga class in 1995 or 1996, while I was studying Psychology at Hunter College in New York City.
+I explored different styles, teachers and studios, but it wasn’t until year 2000 when Go Yoga opened in Williamsburg, Brooklyn, that I got truly hooked.
 One of my first teachers was J. Brown (who now does an awesome podcast called 'yoga talks').
 In the coming years yoga helped me through 9/11, Hurricane Katrina, stormy break-ups and general chaos in my life.
 It became a safe haven for me.
 And it started to dawn on me that yoga would become a big part of my life.
 In spring/summer of 2007 I completed my 200-hour Yoga Alliance-certified teacher training in New York.
 Straight after the training I moved to Stockholm and started teaching there shortly afterwards.
 I relocated to Berlin in 2009.
 In 2010 I completed a Yin Yoga teacher training with Ulrica Norberg.

 In addition, I have taken numerous immersion workshops, and have studied with many renowned teachers such as Ana Forrest, Michael Stone, Sharon Gannon & David Life, Doug Keller and Eddie Stern.